 Creating an efficient user interface is hard.
 Modern applications attach great importance to a beautiful and practical user interface, that can be learned in a short time and that corresponds to what users already know.
 The interaction with websites is becoming increasingly blurred with that of classical desktop applications.
-In addition, the scope is continuously growing.
+Besides, the scope is continuously growing.

 The complexity of Emvi's web interface is also increasing.
 Therefore we would like to take the opportunity to think about usability to a further extent.
-We see potential for improvement in emphasizing the core features of Emvi more strongly.
+We see the potential for improvement in emphasizing the core features of Emvi more strongly.

 The last two weeks went on to discover new ways of using web applications and we don't want to withhold the result of our work from you.
 We think we have found a new, interesting concept that improves the usability of Emvi.

-The development of a user interface is a balancing act between focus, functionality and appearance.
-Especially focus has become a difficult challenge in the last months, because too many features at once overstrain the users attention.
-It should be clear at all times which element of a page is currently the most important, since people can concentrate on one thing only.
+The development of a user interface is a balancing act between focus, functionality, and appearance.
+Especially focus has become a difficult challenge in the last months because too many features at once overstrain the user's attention.
+It should be clear at all times which element of a page is currently the most important since people can concentrate on one thing only.
 Here is our article page for example.

 The Three Dots

 A solution to this problem is "the three dots", which we encounter frequently.
-By this we mean the ellipsis icon that is used to hide features behind a dropdown menu.
+By this, we mean the ellipsis icon that is used to hide features behind a dropdown menu.

 By hiding those actions, the user is less distracted and can concentrate on the essentials.
 At the same time, however, other actions are threatened to be overlooked.
 Users tend to discover these features only after a longer period of use.
 Prominent examples of such features are sharing, import and export and permission settings.

 We noticed this disadvantage right from the beginning of Emvi's development.
-We therefore decided to communicate features as transparently as possible.
+We, therefore, decided to communicate features as transparently as possible.
 As an example, all our buttons are labeled and do not exclusively show which function it fulfills via an icon.

-Our goals in the development of a user interface are therefore:
+Our goals in the development of a user interface are, therefore:

 a clear focus on the central function of a page, to draw attention to them and not to overwhelm the user